-''' CREATE USER 'username'@'localhost' IDENTIFIED BY 'password'; CREATE DATABASE IF NOT EXISTS nextcloud CHARACTER SET utf8mb4 COLLATE utf8mb4_general
+''' CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';

+CREATE DATABASE IF NOT EXISTS nextcloud CHARACTER SET utf8mb4 COLLATE utf8mb4_general quit;
-oci;

 GRANT ALL PRIVILEGES on nextcloud. to 'username'@'localhost';

-FLUSH privileges;
+FLUSH privileges; '''

-'''

-'''

-quit;

-'''

 An Nextcloud instance configured with MySQL would contain the hostname on which the database is running, a valid username and password to access it, and the name of the database.
-The configonfig.php as created by the Installation wizard would therefore contain entries like this:
+The config/config.php as created by the Installation wizard would therefore contain entries like this: